kiarafbickers/bitcoinPaperWallet/README.md

  ![](https://github.com/kiaraRobles/bitcoinPaperWallet/blob/master/FoldyPaperWallet/appIcon.png?raw=true) Foldy Paper Wallet
 ----------------------------------
-Generate a Bitcoin paper wallet on your iphone, without a browser.
-The program will generate both, a private key and a public bitcoin address.
-That you can be sent to your printer via Apples Air Print.
+Generate a Bitcoin paper wallet on your iPhone, without a browser.
+The Foldy Wallet app will generate both, a private key and a public bitcoin address.
+That can then be sent to your printer via Apples Air Print.

 - Control your own private keys
 - Secure your Bitcoins offline